Links, tools and gadgets

 More spoilery stuff follows, only for those who have watched it or never will.

-I think the furthest I ever got before was the tenth episode, "Dance of the Dead", so everything after that was new.
+I think the furthest I ever got before was the episode, "Dance of the Dead", so everything after that was new.
 I'm not surprised, that was maybe the second worst episode, and I probably wasn't inclined to jump through hoops to continue after that, and was looking for an excuse to drop it.
 Almost did this time, when the effort to watch it is trivial.
 And that would have been a shame, because my god, the next two episodes are so good.
 "Checkmate" was probably the best since the debut, fully realizing all the potential I saw in the series, and then "Hammer Into Anvil" blew that away, showing the series has potentials I didn't even dream of.
 Maybe one of the best hours of dramatic television I've ever seen.

 Of course, the series never got anywhere near that again, with a series of episodes that are at best filler until we get to the concluding storyline.